 Step 2: Get a Google Analytics tracking ID (UA number)

 - Visit analytics.google.com to log in (or register if this is the first time using Google Analytics with this account).
+Tip: be sure that you are logged in with your department service account and NOT your personal or work gmail account.

 - Once you are successfully logged in you will need to follow these instructions to set up a property and generate your tracking ID.